Michael-Santos/CambridgeDictionary/README.md

 # CambridgeDictionary :book::books:
-Porting a crawler to CSharp
+A simple and consistent lib to query the meaning of words on the Cambridge dictionary

 # Dependencies
 [ScrapySharp](https://github.com/rflechner/ScrapySharp)

-# Purpose of this project
-The main purpose of this project is to provide a simple and consistent lib to query the meaning of words on the Cambridge dictionary

 # Features I mind implement
 - [x] Meanings